Skip to main content

 A single figure standing at the threshold of a ship crew quarters, two others visible inside, one looking up

-If you have been searching for a found family space crew romance book where the crew matters as much as the love story, The Starfall Accord was written for exactly that.
+If you have been searching for a found family space crew romance book where the crew matters as much as the love story, this was written for exactly that.

 The family you find can hold you in ways the one you were born into never managed.

-Put that on a starship, and you have something difficult to put down.
+Put that on a starship, six weeks from anywhere, with people who had no reason to choose each other — and you have something that is very difficult to put down.